zhiming99/rpc-frmwrk/test/prtest/Readme.txt

 3. test if in pause state, the interface IInterfaceServer still works properly.
 4. test if the server supports pause on start. ( not implemented yet )
 5. test if the keep-alive behave correctly in paused state
+6. introduced helper macro to simplify the logics in proxy/server code.